Fairfield County, South Carolina: Director of Economic Development

+Economy

+In 2022, the GDP of Fairfield County was $1.4 billion (about $67,980 per capita).
+In chained 2017 dollars, the real GDP was $1.1 billion (about $54,254 per capita).
+Between 2022-2024, the unemployment rate has fluctuated between 2.9-5.7%.

+Some of the largest employers in the county include BOMAG, Dominion Energy, Element Electronics, Food Lion, the town of Winnsboro, and Universal Protection Service.

 Crime

-Fairfield County’s violent crime rate is 629, as compared to the South Carolina average of 521 and the top performing states at 62.
+Fairfield County's violent crime rate is 629, as compared to the South Carolina average of 521 and the top performing states at 62.
 The measure is the number of violent crimes reported per 100,000 population.
 Violent crimes are defined as offenses that involve a face-to-face confrontation between the victim and the perpetrator, including homicide, rape, robbery, and aggravated assault.
 According to CrimeGrade.org, Fairfield County is listed as D+ on an A-F grading scale.
 This means that the rate of crime is higher than the average US county.
 Fairfield County is in the 29th percentile for safety, meaning 71% of counties are safer and 29% of counties are more dangerous.

 Poverty

 Based on the Fairfield County Community Health Needs Assessment Report conducted in March 2018, the median household income for Fairfield County is $36,004 which is considerably lower than the state median at $46,898.
-Of the county’s 22,653 residents, 23% live in poverty.
-Fairfield County’s rate of Children in Poverty is 32%, which is greater than the South Carolina average of 23% and far exceeds the top performing states at 12%.
+Of the county's 22,653 residents, 23% live in poverty.
+Fairfield County's rate of Children in Poverty is 32%, which is greater than the South Carolina average of 23% and far exceeds the top performing states at 12%.